-Pedestrian Accident Lawyer in Milwaukee, Wisconsin
+Pedestrian Accident Lawyer in Wisconsin

-Milwaukee, Wisconsin Pedestrian Accident Attorney
+Wisconsin Pedestrian Accident Attorney

 Pedestrian accidents can result in catastrophic injuries.
 Pedestrians are particularly vulnerable because they do not benefit from the protection of an automobile.
 Each year in the United States there are approximately 5,000 pedestrian accidents that result in death.
 In Wisconsin, there are approximately 50 deaths every year attributable to pedestrian vs. automobile accidents.
 Well over 1,400 people are seriously injured each year in Wisconsin pedestrian accidents.
 That amounts to one Wisconsin pedestrian is injured or killed every 5 minutes.